 The Cork Blackrock & Passage Railway Station c.
 1860's.

 In 1848 the Cork Corporation leased land for the construction of the Cork Blackrock & Passage Railway covering an area of 1000 feet in length and 100 feet wide along the line of the embankment.
-On the 8 June 1850 the new terminus building in the photograph had been erected on the corner of Victoria Road and Navigation Walk South Jetties where the grain silos now stand.
+On the 8 June 1850 the new terminus building in the photograph was erected on the corner of Victoria Road and the Navigation Walk South Jetties, where the grain silos now stand.
 The Builder magazine of June described it as a plain Italian building with a large crowning cornice and a very flat pitched roof.
 The material used was brick coated with Portland cement and a very light roof spans the platforms and tracks.
 The Architect was Mr. Hargreaves and the builder was a Mr. Moloney.
 It is recorded that in 1869 Mr. Clancy fell down the steps of the booking office and that he was compensated with a free pass for one year.
-By January 1879 the old station was no longer in use as the railway had been re routed to Albert Road.
+By January 1879 the old station was no longer in use as the railway had been rerouted to Albert Road.
 The old station became part of Messrs.
 Furlong’s flour milling operation until its demolition in the early 1930s.

-The old St. Finbarre’s Cathedral.
+The Old St. Finbarre’s Cathedral.

 The old St Finbarre's Cathedral 1865.